BarbaraPekala/ifis/README.md

 Data preparation takes place via the following two paths:

 a.
 The data are input as real values.
 Then the interval-valued fuzzy set is defined by the membership function that describes it.
 Within the library, standard types of membership functions are defined, e.g. triangular, trapezoidal, sigmoidal, Gaussian, etc. It is also possible to define membership functions based on a specified function or by specifying characteristic points of that function.
-To define interval-valued fuzzy sets, it is required to provide two features of the membership function, describing, respectively, the beginning and the end of the interval set onto.
+To define interval-valued fuzzy sets, it is required to provide two features of the membership function, describing, respectively, the beginning and the end of the interval set.

 b.
 The data are input as real value intervals.
 Then it is possible to describe a fuzzy set with one membership function.